About our Club

-After a 20-year career as a civil engineer designing roadways, Mr. Ross fulfilled a dream and became a teacher in the 2017-18 school year.
+After a 20-year career as a civil engineer designing roadways, Mr. Ross fulfilled a calling by becoming a teacher in the 2017-18 school year.
 He teaches the Project Lead the Way (PLTW) Introduction to Engineering Design (IED) course at both the NVHS main building at the Birkett Freshman Center.
 He is also the assistant coach of SkillsUSA and the NVHS IDEA (drafting) teams.

 Mr. Ross earned a Bachelor of Science in Civil Engineering at the University of Illinois at Urbana-Champaign and a Master of Arts in Teaching (Secondary Education) from National Louis University.
 He is a graduate of Galesburg High School in west-central Illinois.

 Mr. Ross can be contacted at firstname.lastname@example.org and (630) 428-6000 ext.
 4833.